paesanilab/MB-Fit/psi4_training_set/scripts/README.md

-Python script to perform calculations of energies on one-body molecules.
+Python script to perform calculations of energies on monomers, dimers, and trimers.

 To run the script, use the following in the command line: